NHSCFA Thematic Fraud Areas

 Dental Contractor fraud occurs when dental contractors (dentist) submit fraudulent claims to the NHS for a range of services provided to patients.

-Fraudulent access to NHS care relates to foreign nationals who obtain free healthcare to which they are not entitled.
+Fraudulent access to NHS care from overseas visitors relates to foreign nationals who obtain free healthcare to which they are not entitled.

 NHS Pension fraud relates to an individual who has either falsified their circumstances or failed to notify of a significant change in their circumstances to the pension administration.

-NHS Student Bursary Scheme fraud relates to false applications or the use of false documents to support a bursary application, other NHS funded training or financial support stream.
+NHS Bursary fraud relates to false applications or the use of false documents to support a bursary application, other NHS funded training or financial support stream.

 Help us improve cfa.nhs.uk